Table of contents

 One of the main causes of sleep apnoea are abnormalities in the structure of the upper respiratory tract that cause a decrease in muscle tone during sleep, resulting in collapse of the pharyngeal walls.
 Its narrowing or complete obstruction follows.

-Being unaware of the condition can lead to serious health consequences.
-It is even said that a significant proportion of car accidents are caused precisely by sleep apnoea in drivers.
-It is a sleep disorder that, if not recognised and treated, can lead to serious consequences.
-Find out what the causes of sleep apnoea are, how to recognise and treat it.
+Failure to recognise the condition can lead to serious health consequences.
+It is even said that a significant proportion of car accidents are caused by sleep apnoea in drivers.
+This sleep disorder – if left undiagnosed and untreated – can lead to serious consequences.
+If you are struggling with this condition, you will probably want to know whether sleep apnoea Is it treatable?
+Find out what the symptoms of sleep apnoea are, how to recognise it and how to treat it.

 Symptoms of sleep apnoea and indications for treatment